abanobmorkosgad/Boardgame_pipeline/README.md

 12. **Deploy to EKS Cluster**
     - Deploys the updated application to the EKS cluster.

+13. **Send an Email**
+    - Send an Email with the result of the pipeline execution

 ## Environment Variables

 - `SCANNER_HOME`: Path to the SonarQube scanner.